slhck/ffmpeg-normalize/README.md

     The gain is applied before the true-peak limiter in the first pass only.
 The offset for the second pass will be automatically determined based on the first pass statistics.

     Range is -99.0 - +99.0.

+- `--lower-only`: Whether the audio should not increase in loudness.

+    If the measured loudness from the first pass is lower than the target loudness then normalization pass will be skipped for the measured audio source.

 - `--dual-mono`: Treat mono input files as "dual-mono".